JUMP TO :

 What is the Sandwich Generation?

 The term “Sandwich Generation” was coined by two social workers, Dorothy Miller and Elaine Brody.
 Carol Abaya, an eldercare journalist and researcher, expanded and popularised the concept through her work.
 The sandwich generation refers to adults squeezed between caring for their younger and older generations.
-Carol categorizes it into three types:
+Carol categorises it into three types:

 In India, the family structure is very different.
 In rural India, traditional joint families share caregiving, which eases individual burdens.
 In urban/suburban India, nuclear families increase reliance on hired help or independent living for parents, increasing costs and emotional stress.